ASFHyP3/hyp3-autorift/hyp3_autorift/vend/README.md

 and is required for the  expected workflow provided to ASF.
-However, in its original form, required too many unpackaged or distributed modules to be found in the global namespace and therefore cannot be easily incorporated into this plugin.It also still contains oppressive references to master/slave which is no longer supported by ISCE 2.4+.
+However, in its original form, required too many unpackaged or distributed modules to be found in the global namespace and therefore cannot be easily incorporated into this plugin.
+It also still contains oppressive references to master/slave which is no longer supported by ISCE 2.4+.
 Changes, as listed in `CHANGES.diff`, were done to facilitate better packaging and distribution of the plugin, and remove oppressive language.